povidanius/UFDM/README.md

 The data for feature extraction experiments is downloaded automatically via OpenML API.
 The data for DNN regularization experiment can be downloaded from https://www.kaggle.com/datasets/hasnainjaved/melanoma-skin-cancer-dataset-of-10000-images (CC0: Public Domain license).

+during the Review period of MLJ (ECML PKDD 2025) submission, this code will be continuously updated (integration of missing experiments, code polishing, etc.)